CorinaMurg/web-for-everyone/README.md

 SCREEN READER
 - pronounces "read" incorrectly as in Recommended read

-MINI ARTICLES, POSTS IN RESOURCES
-- should the link wrap the entire article

 HOW A11Y WORKS
 - add explanation with a11y panel in dev tools re: accessible name computation